w3f/Grants-Program/applications/application-template.md

   - **Payment**: In case of payment in **USDC or USDT**, please provide a Polkadot AssetHub address and the currency (e.g. 15oF4...
 (USDC)).
 In the case of **fiat** payment, please share your bank account privately with grants@web3.foundation via your contact email (see below) and list here the date and time of your email (e.g. Fiat 24.12.1971, 11:59).
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 1, 2 or 3

+> [!IMPORTANT]
-> :exclamation: *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
+> *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up: